simonalexanderson/MotoricaDanceDataset/README.md

 **Attribution**
 Please clearly indicate the name of the dataset, "Motorica Dance Dataset", when using the data.
-When using the music in video presentations, please attribute the music with .
+When using the music in video presentations, please attribute the music with "music".

-**Notes**
-The pop songs

 **Disclaimers**
 Any use of the Motorica Dance Dataset or any supplementary code is at your own risk.
 We do not guarantee the quality of the database, which may contain errors such as noisy motion data or audio/motion synchronization issues.
 If you find any errors, please contact simon@motorica.ai to help in improving the database.